 IO is an important part of systems design because most IO devices are so much slower than the rest of the system.
 A disk for example may take of the order of 10ms to do a seek (move the head to the right track).
-DRAM access is almost a million times faster, and a 2GHz CPU if executing only one instruction per clock takes 0.5ns per instruction peak is 20-million times faster.
+Flash is about 1000 times faster and DRAM access is about a million times faster.
+A 2GHz CPU, if executing only one instruction per clock, takes 0.5ns per instruction, which is 20-million times faster than disk seek time.
 If you have an aggressive pipeline executing several instructions per clock the speed gap is even greater (before you consider keeping up with multiple cores).

-In this course we do not study IO in detail; many of the performance issues are better dealt with in an operating systems course.
+In this book I do not cover IO in detail; many of the performance issues are dealt with in operating systems design.
 At the hardware level we can consider various modes of interfacing, the relationship between latency and throughput (or bandwidth in the IO context) and trends in device technology.